👉

 With the helm-secrets plugin, Helm chart values can be stored encrypted.
 However, the plugin does not handle the encryption/decryption operations itself; it offloads the cryptographic work to another tool: SOPS.

 SOPS, short for Secrets OPerationS, is an open-source file editor by Mozilla (donated to CNCF in 2023) that encrypts/decrypts files automatically.
 With SOPS, when we write a file, it automatically encrypts the file before saving it to the disk, using encryption keys of our choice: PGP key, AWS KMS key, or many others.
-To learn more about SOPS and its integrations with different encryption key service providers, read my blog here:
+To learn more about SOPS and its integrations with different encryption key service providers, read A Comprehensive Guide to SOPS.

 It's worth mentioning that besides with SOPS, helm-secrets can also work in a "cloud" mode, where secrets are not stored encrypted in the Helm chart, but in a cloud secret manager.
 We then simply refer to the path of the secret in the cloud, and the secret is automatically injected upon invoking helm install.